Ancient South Arabian art: History and development

 Old Arabian art experienced its first flourishing at the beginning of the 1st millennium BC at the time of the South Arabian classical culture, centred on the kingdoms of the Sabaeans and Minaeans in modern Yemen.
 The 5th century BC marked the golden age of Saba, whose main centres were Ma'rib and Sirwah.
 The region was known to the Romans as 'Arabia Felix' (Fortunate Arabia) as a result of its wealth.

-The Geometric, stylised forms typical of ancient South Arabian art, both in sculpture and in architecture, took on smoother forms form the 5th century BC.
+The Geometric, stylised forms typical of ancient South Arabian art, both in sculpture and in architecture, took on smoother forms from the 5th century BC.
 The kingdom of the Nabataeans, established in the northern part of the Arabian peninsula in the late 4th century BC acted as an intermediary between the Arabian cultures and those of the Mediterranean.

 The kings of Himyar gained control of South Arabia at the end of the 3rd century AD.
 With the Islamic expansion in the second half of the 6th century AD, South Arabian art was displaced by early Islamic art.